Is Flight Insurance Worth It?

 But What If You Already Have Credit-Card Insurance?

 Some people think the “travel protection” they have through their credit card will protect their flights as well as flight insurance.
-It may not.
+In most cases, it doesn't.

 When something goes wrong on a flight, you might get some reimbursement for some items you bought with that card if your luggage is lost … and that’s about it.